 By Shuhada Mannan – Secondary School History Teacher

 The British Empire is taught in every secondary school in the UK.
-In Key Stage Three, the colonisation of India is usually taught as the ‘Jewel in the Crown of the Empire’, a story of trade and the civilisation mission.
-As a 12-year-old student, when learning about India you think of the transformation of British colonial rule as the abolition of sati*, the construction of Mumbai, sanitation and the introduction of the enlightened English tongue.
-Least of all, you learn that India was not one homogeneous space where lived ‘Indians’.
+In Key Stage Three, the Colonisation of India is usually taught as the ‘Jewel in the Crown of the Empire’, a story of trade and the civilisation mission.
+As a 12-year-old student, when learning about India you think of the transformation of British Colonial rule as the abolition of he has a good point sati*, the construction of Mumbai, sanitation and the introduction of the enlightened English tongue.
+Least of all, you learn that India was not one homogeneous space where lived the ‘Indians’.
 Some were Muslim and some Hindu, but the religious diversity did not end there.
-There is no mention of Bengalis, Gujaratis, Punjabis and Tamils to name a few, and the diversity of both ethnicity and religion is overlooked.
+There is no mention of Bengalis, Gujaratis, Punjabis and Tamils to name a few and the diversity of both ethnicity and religion is overlooked.

 Present day Pakistan and Bangladesh are not taught as part of that India.
 It might be given a quick mention by the teacher and referenced on a map, but quickly you move on to look at railways, cotton and Gandhi.
-The Partition of an entire sub-continent which had lived united as one for centuries is missing from the narrative.
-The biggest recorded mass migration in history, the death and displacement of millions and the geographical reshaping of the region, appears not to be a noteworthy legacy of British colonialism.
-Partition destroyed lives and separated families, it was characterised by bloody mass violence and corruption.
+The Partition of an entire sub-continent, which had lived united as one for centuries, is missing from the narrative.
+The biggest recorded mass migration in history, the death and displacement of millions and the geographical reshaping of the region, appears not to be a noteworthy legacy of British Colonialism.
+The events of 1947 destroyed lives and separated families, it was characterised by bloody mass violence and corruption.
 A once flourishing region became an unstable sub-continent, but we remember the railways.
-While railways may be important, they are not a key marker of two centuries of the British Rule.
+While railways may be important, they are not a key marker of two centuries of British Rule.

 I was one of the lucky few that did get to learn about Partition at school.
-But even during my A-Levels, the best we got was a two hour lesson, which consisted of a two hour documentary.
+But even during my A-Levels, the best we got was a two hour lesson which consisted of a two hour documentary.
 The course specification ended at Partition, this documentary was just a favour to most of the class that were from a South Asian background.
-The course itself was a brilliant insight into British colonialism in India, it was just a shame Partition was not part of it.
+The course itself was a brilliant insight into British Colonialism in India, it was just a shame Partition was not part of it.
 Looking back, this was just as confusing as a high school history teacher, as it was as a student.
-The Partition shaped the lives of over a billion people living in the sub-continent and abroad.
+The Partition shaped the lives of over a billion people living in the sub-continent and the diaspora across the world.
 The legacy is felt everyday with the rising religious tensions in all three affected countries.

 Why don’t we teach partition in schools?